papa28x4/Docscan/README.md

 ## Built with vanilla JS.
 I seized the opportunity to put my newfound understanding of Regex to good use.

 ### Features
- * Get word and character counts
+ * Get total word and character counts
  * Get individual words sorted alphabetically, by number of occurrence or by word length
  * Find words using different search criteria
  * Replace a search term